ZHANIBIN/kiriame-rpchat/README.md

 This script includes the following functions:

 ## Basic Chat Display
-- Get QB player name and print it along with their message in the format:
+- Get QB player name and ServerDebugprint it along with their message in the format:
 [hh:mm:ss] FirstName LastName: Something